Support Argumentative Writing and Classroom Debate with Organizers

 Reading Ways has created two graphic organizers that provide both conceptual and linguistic support for students' argumentative writing (in collaboration with the Understanding Teachers as Designers project at the University of Oslo).
 In the first section of this organizer, students develop their own arguments and consider counter-arguments.
 In the next section, they consider opposing arguments and prepare rebuttals.

-Arguments and counter-arguments section from the Argumentation Organizer.
+Arguments and counter-arguments section from the Argumentation Sheet.

 On the second page, students respond in writing.
 They’re given a list of adversative connectives, additive connectives, and causal connectives at the top of the page so that they might more easily access them for use in their argumentative writing.